ezsystems/commerce-documentation/docs/guide/cache/content_cache_refresh/http_caching.md

 ### Purging using eZ Platform service

-If you programmatically updated product data, basket or some other cached content, you need to update caches to show users fresh information.
+If you programmatically updated product data, basket or some other cached content, you need to update caches to show users current information.

-To do this you should inject or get the purger service:
+To do this you need to inject or get the purger service:

 Example: